Cali was a cute little suffer girl from Santa Ana.

 We ended up out on the beach where

-she lay me out bedside her on a blanket, flipped me open,
+she lay me out beside her on a blanket, flipped me open,

 and began texting with a warm, seductive voice